Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Methods

 \subsubsection{MCECM algorithm}

-Algorithm \ref{alg:MCECM} in Appendix A describes the full MCECM algorithm for estimating the parameters with a particular $(\lambda_0,\lambda_1)$.
-The process of model selection and finding optimal tuning parameters are described further in the Web Appendix (see Sections 1.1 and 1.2).
-For further details on initialization and convergence, also see the Web Appendix 1.3.
+Algorithm 2 in Web Appendix Section 1.1 describes the full MCECM algorithm for estimating the parameters with a particular penalty combination $(\lambda_0,\lambda_1)$.
+The process of model selection and finding optimal tuning parameters are described in full in the Web Appendix (see Sections 1.2 and 1.3).
+Briefly, we identify a maximum penalty that penalizes all fixed effects to zero using techniques from the \textbf{ncvreg} R package \citep{ncvreg2011}.
+We calculate a sequence of penalties from a small proportion of the max penalty (the minimum penalty) to the max penalty that are equidistant on the log scale, and apply this sequence to both the fixed and random effects in a two-stage model selection approach.
+For further details on initialization and convergence, also see the Web Appendix Section 1.4.